 |Adios (Madriguera-Woods) -4 [JP voc]||Southport S-SSD 0084|

 King Fleming's second CD, Southport S-SSD 0084, was released on October 21, 2000.
-Ten of the tunes are King Fleming compositions (5, in turn, have new lyrics by Joanie Pallatto).
-Our information from the CD leaflet.
+Ten of the tunes are King Fleming compositions (5 of them, in turn, have new lyrics by Joanie Pallatto).
+Our information is from the CD leaflet.
 King Fleming's one vocal outing on the CD, like others going back many years, is a stealth appearance—not mentioned or credited in the notes!

 Click here to return to Red Saunders Research Foundation page.